 The most low-profile surface mount under cabinet lights are the Microfluorescent T4 Light Fixtures.
 The Xenon Line Voltage Thin Under Cabinet Task Lights are also very low-profile and are some of our most popular under cabinet lights.
 Our VP, Chris Johnson, actually installed these into his home.
 Check out his blog post to see before and after pictures if you’re interested.

 Lighting fixtures that are “hardwired” are connected directly to the power source using a ROMEX® wire (this is what is used behind your walls to wire your entire house).
 Plug-in under cabinet lights, of course, require you to plug in a cord to your nearest electrical outlet.
-Decide what your preference is for type of installation and placement – if there’s not a well-placed outlet in your kitchen, you’ll probably want to go with hardwire.
+Decide what your preference is for type of installation and placement – if there’s not a well-placed outlet in your kitchen, you’ll probably want to choose hardwire, or go completely cordless with a battery operated under cabinet light.
 A number of our under cabinet lights can be set up to be either hardwire or plug-in, but there are a few that do not have both options, so just check out the product listings of hardwire under cabinet lighting and plug-in under cabinet lighting.

 The FAQs tab on our under cabinet lighting page has some really helpful information to explain the options even further.
 Good luck installing your under cabinet lights, and don’t forget to tell us how it goes!
 Comment on this post with any questions and/or post your photos of your recent lighting project on our Facebook page.